2023 Farm City BBQ

 Why We Do It

-Since its inception, the annual Farm City BBQ has raised over $600,000 for local non-profit organizations.
+Since its inception, Farm-City BBQ has raised over $600,000 for local non-profit organizations thanks to the farmers, sponsors and community members who support this fundraiser.
 Our goal is to commemorate the interdependence of the vibrant network of farmers and business owners who support the economy and our people.
 Thanksgiving is the perfect time to consider the food on our tables and where it comes from.
 And what better way to give thanks than to offer a delicious meal served up by our own elected officials?

 About Farm City BBQ

-65 years ago, the national Farm-City Council was established with the goal of showcasing the vibrant communities of farmers and business owners and their interdependence.
-When Collier County’s farmers had a bad year of crops, the business leaders reached out to them for a BBQ, so their families wouldn’t go hungry on Thanksgiving.
+66 years ago, the National Farm-City Council was established with the goal of showcasing the vibrant communities of farmers and business owners and their interdependence.
+When Collier County’s farmers had a bad year of crops, the Naples business leaders reached out to them for a BBQ so their families wouldn’t go hungry on Thanksgiving.
 A year later, the farming communities reciprocated—and a beautiful tradition was born.

-The Farm City BBQ is deeply rooted in the coming together of different people and communities, and in its 65th year, we plan to go back to those roots.
-The Farm City BBQ is a celebration of life and living, a collective network to demonstrate the things that matter.
+The Farm City BBQ is deeply rooted in the coming together of different people and communities, and in its 66th year, we plan to return to those roots.
+The Farm City BBQ celebrates life and living, a collective network to demonstrate what matters.
 As we’ve grown every year, so has our next generation of leaders.
 Our proceeds go back into the community to support youth leadership development programs.
 Sign up to become a sponsor today!